 Wooden floors, five drunk ous stumbling around, I started to think this goon doesn’t actually have a wife.
 Conan meanwhile, is scratching around in the chest deep freeze.
 He hauls out what looks like a roundish, rock-hard lump of blood in a plastic checkers packet, and suddenly I get a clear image: He DOES have a wife and she IS in the house!
 In that deep freeze!
 In fact, he’s offering us a piece of her for a braai!
 I’m tallying you, we’re part of his alibi!

-Des, I urge, we should go, this is going to take forever.
-But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate.
+Des, I urge, we should go, this is going to take forever, I’m tallying you.
+But it’s like Des told us: WE can go, but HE’s not leaving his lifelong mate; his china.

-It’s midnight in June in Senekal, Vrystaat.
+It’s midnight in midwinter in Senekal, Vrystaat.
 It’s not hot.
-Eventually a fire gets going – sort of – and the icy red lump piece of deceased wife sits on it, refusing to melt.
+Eventually a fire gets going – sort of – and the icy red lumpy piece of deceased wife sits on it, refusing to melt.
 Its like ice vs small fire and ice is winning.
 An alternative hazy recollection is the oven was turned on and the lump placed in there.
 Exact facts are in dispute among us hostages decades later.
+Maybe Stockholm Syndrome?

 To this day I can experience that weird, out-of-body sensation of “WTF are we DOING here?
 Am I in a bad movie or in a bad dream?!”